 Thinking of building an outdoor riding arena?
-If you’ve begun to research the project, your head might be spinning.
-It’s quite complicated, and mistakes can be expensive.
+If you’ve begun to research the project, your head is probably spinning.
+It’s a complicated process, and mistakes can be costly.
 On top of that, if the arena is built incorrectly, it can result in injuries to the riders and horses.
 So, what does it cost to build an arena the right way?

-To find out, we interviewed an expert on the matter, Kimball Keller of VP of Family Entertainment Industries.
-Here’s what he had to share.
+To find out, we interviewed an expert, Kimball Keller of VP of Family Entertainment Industries.
+Here’s what he had to say.

 What does it cost to build an outdoor riding arena?

 Costs vary based on the size of the arena, as well as the materials used.
 “It can range from $25,000 to upwards of $200,000 or more,” says Keller.
 “It depends on how in-depth you want to get, and whether this is a commercial operation or your own farm,” says Keller.

 To illustrate, a small dressage arena is around 8700ft2.
 But a standard-size competition arena large enough for professional jump courses is 20,000 ft2.
 Using the estimated costs explained below, a basic arena with those dimensions would cost about $39k for a small arena and $90,000 for a competition-sized arena ($4.5 per ft2).

 Need help budgeting for these expenses?
 SuperMoney can hook you up with money management software to help figure out what you can afford!

 To understand more about the costs involved, here’s a break down of the planning and construction phases.